zmkfirmware/zmk/docs/docs/development/setup/docker.md

 ---

 :::note
-Currently the Docker approach is only documented for VSCode, Microsoft's proprietary version of [Code OSS](https://github.com/microsoft/vscode) - See [here](https://github.com/microsoft/vscode/wiki/Differences-between-the-repository-and-Visual-Studio-Code) for more info on different versions.
-There is an alternative approach using [devcontainers](https://containers.dev/), but this is not documented yet - contributions are welcome!
+Currently the Docker approach is only documented for [VS Code](https://github.com/microsoft/vscode).
+While it can be replicated using [devcontainers](https://containers.dev/) this is not documented yet - contributions are welcome!
 :::

 ### Source Code